 - This information alone might not divulge any private data about the users; however, it can be linked with other comparable information to identify a person finally.

-Even though a VPN does not make you unknown, it does significantly increase your online security and privacy.
+Even though a VPN does not make you completely unknown, it does significantly increase your online security and privacy.
 A Virtual Private Network is akin to the curtains of your house windows.
 The curtains will only be able to offer privacy for the activities that are taking place inside your home – although your home address is public.